Top 15 Things to See in Palma

 From Es Baluard, you not only have a fantastic view of the port of Palma, but you can also admire an impressive collection of modern artworks by Pablo Picasso, Joan Miró and Salvador Dalí.
 Other highlights include works by contemporary artists such as Banksy and Ai Weiwei.
 Interesting temporary exhibitions are also held regularly.

-Tip: Admission is free on Thursday evening!
+Tip: Admission is free on Thursday evenings.

 By the way: If you are interested in modern art and you are making a detour to the north of Mallorca, you should also pay a visit to the Museo Sa Bassa Blanca in Alcúdia!